Just 3 years into our mission, we’ve generated quite a buzz around myopia.

 Check out the story in The New York TimesWe continued our successful summer campaign by collaborating with 2 parent and 2 gamer influencers to continue the conversation around myopia in children and gaming and screen time.
 Board member Dr. Millicent Knight played popular games (Fall Guys and Among Us) with our gamer influencers as a creative way to add credibility.

 If adults need their vision assessed before getting behind the wheel, then shouldn’t kids?
 That’s why we developed “Little Kid License,” a video educating families on the progressive nature of myopia and motivating parents to take action and ask about new treatment options.
-The program came to life through sponsored partnerships with five parent influencers, syndication of the Little Kid License video, and a survey among 1.5K parents that uncovered data around screen-time habits and eye health.
+The program came to life through sponsored partnerships with 5 parent influencers, syndication of the Little Kid License video, and a survey among 1.5K parents that uncovered data around screen-time habits and eye health.

 We continued momentum with our end-of-year campaign by stressing the importance of parents speaking with their child’s eye doctor about new myopia treatment options, especially while kids were on holiday break.
 For the first time, we partnered with both parent and eye care professional influencers across different social platforms.